SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Rust

+- [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 - [ajeetdsouza/zoxide](https://github.com/ajeetdsouza/zoxide) - A smarter cd command.
 Supports all major shells.
 - [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
 - [fermyon/spin](https://github.com/fermyon/spin) - Spin is the open source developer tool for building and running serverless applications powered by WebAssembly.